mvysny/mvysny.github.io/_posts/2021-9-23-on-effective-teams.md

 In software—and it used to be the case in hardware too—the difference between the average and the best is 50 to one.
 Maybe 100 to one.
 Very few things in life are like this, but what I’ve been lucky enough to spend my life in is like this.

-A small team of A+ players can run circles around a giant team of B and C players.
+> A small team of A+ players can run circles around a giant team of B and C players.

-This is VERY important.
+This quote here is **VERY** important.
 Whenever something is 10x better or cheaper, better watch out for a huge disruption.
 A small team of A+ players **completely outclass** a giant group of B and C players, and can outcompete and completely outmanouver and always win over a group of B and C players, **of any size**.